View our latest offers and deals on our offers page! See all offers

 During breakfast the barge cruises into the direction of the Belgian-French border, through the so called “white land”, where (white) limestone has been quarried since Roman times.
 Around the village of Bleharies at the border, you will start today’s bicycle ride.
 The tour goes through open farm land, through little mining towns towards Lewarde, where a mining museum can be visited.
 You will spend the night in Arleux.

 The barge leaves the large canal and will from now on follow the Canal du Nord.
 The construction of this canal was already planned in 1903, but it took until 1966 to finish the works.
 It was constructed to replace the older and smaller Canal de St. Quentin, constructed by Napoleon in 1801, to transport coal from the mines to the north.
 Your cycling tours leads to the city of Cambrai, once a Roman provincial capital and an important destination for pilgrims.
-Worth seeing are the impressive restored buildings of the city fortress, built under King Charles V. Later you will cycle through the marshlands of Chantraine to rural Ruyaulcourt.
+Worth seeing are the impressive restored buildings of the city fortress, built under Charles V. Later we cycle to the top of the Canal du Nord where the barge stays the night next to farmland.

 The Canal du Nord has 2 tunnels, where the barge has to sail through.
 The longest one is the tunnel of Ruyalcourt, which is 4,350 meters (2.7 miles) long.
-Today the barge will sail through this tunnel.
-Above the tunnel is the watershed between rivers Escaut (Scheldt) and Somme.
-From here the barge therefore goes downhill again into the direction of Péronne.
+This morning the barge will sail through this tunnel with you on board.
+Above the tunnel is the watershed between therivers Escaut (Scheldt) and Somme.
+From here the barge goes downhill again to Péronne.

 After passing the tunnel you will continue cycling through the valley of the river Somme through sparsely populated open and rolling landscape.
 At the end of World War 1, this area was the frontline of the battle around the Somme.
 You will continue cycling to Péronne.